itsukiminami2/predict/README.md

 # predict

-Python backend for the GDP predicting app.
+Python backend for the GDP predicting android app.
+Uses facebook's prophet library to do time series analysis on the GDP data of nations to make GDP predictions for the next two years.

 ### requirements.txt
 Python dependencies list created using "pip freeze > requirements.txt".